 Jenni Kayne took a different approach than Gucci with color for the new season.
 The New York designer exhibited an overall rustic palette but livened things up with a small contrasting burst of highlighter fuchsia.
 An exuberant trifecta that included a shift dress, short-sleeved maxi number and stylish pantsuit offered an intermission between loosely surf-inspired styles.

 London designer Osman went bold by injecting moments of black throughout the glowing collection of saturated pinks, blues and yellow.
 The show opened with a shorts-set in the key color and continued the motif into collarless coats, sheath dresses, cropped skinnies, peplums and origami-style tops.
 In this runway rendition, the vivid shade was often paired with the aforementioned colors.

-Tagged in: trends, new york fashion week, gucci, apparel, spring 2013, london fashion week, womenswear, milan fashion week, runway trends, color trends, spring 2013 trends, jenni kayne, runway, spring 2013 runway trends, bright pink, osman,
+Tagged in: trends, new york fashion week, gucci, spring 2013, runway, apparel, womenswear, milan fashion week, london fashion week, runway trends, color trends, spring 2013 trends, jenni kayne, spring 2013 runway trends, bright pink, osman,